 1890s Joseph Bohmann "Tone Tines" Parlor Guitar

-This is the second Bohmann I've worked on and, like the first, is owned by the same collector.
-I wrote a bit on Bohmann history in that post, so I'll focus on the guitar itself in this one.
+Overview: This is the second Bohmann I had worked on at the time and, like the first, it's a curious blend of originality, modern-ish features, and antique design aesthetics.
 It's roughly Martin size 1 at 12 1/4" across the lower bout and 8 1/2" across the upper.
 It's fairly deep with 4" sides and has unusual, quadruple-x bracing which makes the top stable as heck and allows for steel stringing (which is rare for a pin-bridge design at the time).
-Here's the bracing style:

 Anyhow, back to basics -- the guitar is quite plain in some ways (no binding), but quite well-built.
 The top wood is solid spruce and the back and sides are faux-grained solid something-or-other (that something-or-other being birch or maple, most likely, but it's hard to tell).
 The neck is solid mahogany.
 The bridge and fretboard, however, are "ebonized" maple.

 The "tone tines" don't do all that much for the sound, but do give a nice "reverb fullness" when you're playing single note work and are certainly a curiosity.
-If you're paying attention you can hear them engage as you play.
+If you're paying attention you can hear them engage as you play as "extra sustain" or "room noise."
 On such a small body their overtones sort of stack-up on chords so they don't bloom as much as they might, say, on a larger-bodied guitar.
 It's a response that reminds me of the overtone-reverb sound found on some archtop and flattop tailpiece guitars from the tailpiece afterlength of the strings.

 The bridge is a Bohmann innovation as well and allows for back-angle adjustment on the saddle.
 I guess it also helps to keep the bridge secure as those screws are mounted right through a bridge plate!